freenas/freenas-docs/userguide/vms.rst

 of the network connection.
 A status dialog reports the progress of the download.

-After the image is downloaded, the VM is started.
+After the image is downloaded, the VM starts.

 Installing the Rancher Server